8188zq/AutoLogi/README.md

 # AutoLogi

-This repository contains the official implementation for the paper **"AutoLogi: Automated Generation of Logic Puzzles for Evaluating Reasoning Abilities of Large Language Models"** [paper url].
+This repository contains the official implementation for the paper [**"AutoLogi: Automated Generation of Logic Puzzles for Evaluating Reasoning Abilities of Large Language Models"**](https://arxiv.org/abs/2502.16906).

 ## DATA